 Involve a community organisation - It is expected that applications will be made in partnership with a community organisation, or in cases where this is not suitable, evidence of consultation with community organisations must be provided.
 The project must reach out to make an impact beyond the University community rather than being student to student.

 Benefit the Community and the University - Applicants must demonstrate that their project fulfils a community need which is not satisfied by existing activities, citing appropriate evidence wherever possible.
 They should indicate how their projects will serve to improve community access to institutional expertise, skills, learning and other resources, and how projects might benefit the University in terms of widening participation and the two-way transfer of knowledge and skills.

 Please read the guidance to applicants and it is recommended that all applicants seek advice from email@example.com from before completing the application form.

-2 Days of cycling and science on the 20-21 June!
-Led by students from the Department of Physics, the Solar System Cycle Ride will engage school students and the general public with both cycling and Physics.
+Two days of cycling and science, led by students from the Department of Physics, the Solar System Cycle Ride will engage school students and the general public with both cycling and Physics.
 This route is a scale model of the solar system spread over a 10km section of cycle path.
-Find out more via Cycle the Solar System

 Best of York from a bike, Inkwell